The Pathway to Carbon Neutrality for Major Oil and Gas Companies

 - Language: English

-The Pathway to Carbon Neutrality for Major Oil and Gas Companies discusses the history and motivations, carbon neutrality targets and roadmaps, main measures and effecti… Read more
+The Pathway to Carbon Neutrality for Major Oil and Gas Companies discusses the history, motivations, carbon neutrality targets, roadmaps, and main measures and effectiveness of int… Read more

 - Provides a clear demonstration of the four historical stages of oil companies' response to climate governance issues and the driving factors behind them

-- Assist readers in recognizing the incentives and policies of major countries that affect the investment environment of oil companies in terms of carbon reduction
+- Assists readers in recognizing the incentives and policies of major countries that affect the investment environment of oil companies in terms of carbon reduction

 - Helps readers learn about the visions and progress of the seven leading international oil companies in carbon neutrality

-- Provides detailed information on the operational data and distribution of typical projects in which oil companies are involved, such as wind power, solar power, hydrogen, and carbon capture, utilization and storage
+- Provides detailed information on the operational data and distribution of typical projects in which oil companies are involved, such as wind power, solar power, hydrogen, carbon capture, utilization, and storage

-- Discusses the future of low-carbon developments - prospects and challenges of oil companies
+- Discusses the future of low-carbon developments, including prospects and challenges for oil companies

 Section 1: The Stage of Shared Perception